scmacdon/AWSBlog/README.md

 ![AWS Tracking Application](images/greet11.png)

-9. Once done, you will see the application state the Health is Ok.
+9. Once done, you will see the application state the Health is **Ok**.

 ![AWS Tracking Application](images/greet13.png)